jucacrispim/tupi/README.rst

-Gimme - A simple http server
+Tupi - A simple http server
 ============================

 Build & install
 ---------------

-Gimme is written in go so you need the go compiler installed.
+Tupi is written in go so you need the go compiler installed.
 With it installed clone the code:

 .. code-block:: sh